webix-hub/docs/data/api/ui.bullet_color_config.md

 color
 =============

-@todo:
-	check

-@short:
-	sets the color of the bar that shows the value to compare
+@short:	sets the color of the bar that shows the value to compare with

 @default: "#394646"
 @type: string